The Merry Nibelung

 Gabrielle Antonini (debut) as Helga

-Michele Scanlon, (debut) music director, piano
+Michele Scanlon, (debut) music director and pianist

 Daniel Pantano, producer